mfkrypt/OS-command-Injection/README.md

-# OS command Injection
+# OS Command Injection

- Writeup for learning web, specifically OS command Injection on Lekir Framework
+ This is the Writeup for learning web, specifically OS command Injection on LEKIR Framework